martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 where express server port is now 4000 (when running the app in SSR mode).
 Also **note that this baseUrl will have to match your domain name once you deploy your app**, otherwise Transloco will not be able to retrieve translations!

 FINALLY!
-After much sweat and tears and if everything went well, you can start the server with `npm run build:ssr && npm run serve:ssr` and test that all works by navigating to http://localhost:4000.
+After much sweat and tears, and if everything went well, you can start the server with `npm run build:ssr && npm run serve:ssr` and test that all works by navigating to http://localhost:4000.
 The page should render instantly with the correct language configuration.

+## Adding Angular Material